Genez-io/genezio/README.md

   - [Chat-GPT Reprashing App](https://github.com/Genez-io/genezio-examples/tree/master/javascript/chatgpt-project) - an example on how to integrate with ChatGPT API.
   - [Smart Contract Indexer with Blast API](https://github.com/Genez-io/genezio-examples/tree/master/javascript/blockchain) - a Web3 example that queries smart contracts events periodically and saves them in a MongoDB using Blast API.
   - [Stripe example](https://github.com/Genez-io/genezio-examples/tree/master/javascript/stripe-js) - an example on how to integrate with Stripe for managing payments.
-  - [TODO List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list) - an example of a todo application with users, auth and tasks.
+  - [Todo List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list) - an example of a todo application with users, auth and tasks.
-  - [TODO List with React and SQL](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list-sql) - an example of a todo application with users, auth and tasks.
+  - [Todo List with React and SQL](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list-sql) - an example of a todo application with users, auth and tasks.
-  - [TODO List with Vue and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list-vue) - an example of a todo application with users, auth and tasks.
+  - [Todo List with Vue and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list-vue) - an example of a todo application with users, auth and tasks.
   - [Webhooks](https://github.com/Genez-io/genezio-examples/tree/master/javascript/webhook) - an example on how to use webhooks with genezio.
   - [Crons](https://github.com/Genez-io/genezio-examples/tree/master/javascript/cron) - a simple class that has a method that will be called every minute.

 - Typescript
-  - [TODO List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list) - an example of a todo application with users, auth and tasks.
+  - [Todo List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list) - an example of a todo application with users, auth and tasks.
-  - [TODO List with Angular and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list-angular) - an example of a todo application with users.
+  - [Todo List with Angular and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list-angular) - an example of a todo application with users.
   - [MultiversX](https://github.com/Genez-io/genezio-examples/tree/master/typescript/multiversx) - an example on an integration with the MultiversX blockchain.
 The application queries the balance of an existing account.

 <!-- # Features -->